-> Call ahead: If you are experiencing symptoms of COVID-19, and may have had contact with a person with COVID-19 or recently traveled to countries with apparent community spread, call your health care provider or Tulare County 2-1-1 (Dial 211) first, before seeking medical care, so that appropriate precautions can be taken.
+Call ahead: If you are experiencing symptoms of COVID-19, and may have had contact with a person with COVID-19 or recently traveled to countries with apparent community spread, call your health care provider or Tulare County 2-1-1 (Dial 211) first, before seeking medical care at the hospital or doctor’s office, so that appropriate precautions can be taken.

-> What are the symptoms of COVID-19?
+What are the symptoms of COVID-19?

 Typically, human coronaviruses cause mild-to-moderate respiratory illness.
 Symptoms are very similar to the flu, including:

 - Sore throat